lkcozy/weekly/docs/issue-14.md

 ![](https://airbnb.io/lottie/images/Introduction_00_sm.gif)

-Lottie is a library for Android, iOS, Web, and Windows that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web!
+Lottie is a library for Android, iOS, Web, and Windows that parses Adobe After Effects animations exported as JSON with Bodymovin and renders them natively on mobile and on the web!

 3. [qier-progress](https://github.com/vortesnail/qier-progress)

 ![](https://img.hellogithub.com/hellogithub/47/img/qier-progress.gif)

 qier-progress is a progress bar.
-It can be used for some watting time like jump links, request data, and load or upload files and images to give us feedback and reduce our anxiety.
+It can be used for some waiting times like jump links, request data, and load or upload files and images to give us feedback and reduce our anxiety.

 4. [Chroma](https://github.com/gka/chroma.js)